freedomotic/fd-developer-manual/docs/source/things/create-new-thing-types.rst

 | list          | List                      | The list of items.
 Each of them has the format item\_value   | YES        |
 +---------------+---------------------------+--------------------------------------------------------------+------------+

-Views section
+Views Section
 -------------

-Each view corresponds to a visual representation of the object that could be shown using the object code.
-The position of the view on the list correspond to the same number that is used in the code.
+Each view corresponds to a visual representation of the object that can be shown using the object code.
+The position of the view on the list corresponds to the same number that is used in the code.

 +-----------------------+-----------+--------------------------------------------------------------------------------+
 | Field                 | Values    | Description                                                                    |